memtt/numaprof/README.md

 -------

 First download the last version of pintool (tested : 3.5 on x86_64 arch : https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads) and extract it somewhere.
+TAKE CARE, PINTOOL IS NOT OPEN-SOURCE AND IS FREE ONLY FOR NON-COMMERCIAL USE.

-Then use the configure script (for pintool mode do not use directly the cmake script, the configure script does extra things with pin):
+Then use the configure script :

 ```
 mkdir build